Timinator2000/Algorithm_X/09 - advanced techniques/05 - reduce_.md

 # Level 2 Challenge - Hidden Singles

 Going back to [Learn-Sudoku.com](https://learn-sudoku.com), let's add another fairly easy technique, [Hidden Singles](https://learn-sudoku.com/hidden-singles.html).
-A hidden single is a cell in group that has one candidate that does not appear in the candidate list of any other cell in the group.
+A hidden single is a cell in a group that has one candidate that does not appear in the candidate list of any other cell in the group.
 Because this candidate only appears in a single cell in the group, it is known where the candidate belongs.
 Adding this one additional basic technique will improve your results.

 <BR>